RinardNick/client_mcp/user_stories.md

 ### User Story 2.3: Discover Server Capabilities

 **Description**:
-As an engineer, I want the client to query each launched server for its available tools and resources so that these details can be included in the LLM’s system prompt.
+As an engineer, I want the client to query each launched server for its available tools and resources so that these details can be included in the LLM's system prompt.

 **Acceptance Criteria**:

-- After launching, the client sends requests to each server’s `/tools/list` and `/resources/list` endpoints.
+- After launching, the client sends requests to each server's `/tools/list` and `/resources/list` endpoints.
 - The client stores and logs the retrieved capabilities.
-- These capabilities are made available for incorporation into the LLM chat’s initialization prompt in subsequent sessions.
+- These capabilities are made available for incorporation into the LLM chat's initialization prompt in subsequent sessions.

 ---

 ### User Story 2.4: Integrate Tool Invocation into LLM Chat Flow

 **Description**:
-As a host, I want the client to handle tool invocation requests from the LLM and incorporate the server’s response back into the conversation so that the LLM can leverage external tools.
+As a host, I want the client to handle tool invocation requests from the LLM and incorporate the server's response back into the conversation so that the LLM can leverage external tools.

 **Acceptance Criteria**: